THIS IS NOT LEGAL ADVICE ###

 If proposed pricing is based on a published or publicly-available commercial price list, submit a copy of the company’s current, dated, price list, catalog, or standard rate sheet (note that this must be an existing, standalone document, and not prepared for purposes of this solicitation).
 Future price adjustments for pricing based on a commercial price list are subject to clause 552.216-70 Economic Price Adjustment – Multiple Award Schedule Contracts.

 This is the most common, it allows you to increase your prices as you see fit.If you offer products, then this is the best option for you.
 If you offer services and mostly work with Commercial Customers, then this is probably the best option.
 You must keep to within GSA set limits per year (5% – 10%).
-Note that for this method, the GSA may require that you have the prices posted on your website, but you can load them as a pdf with an obscure link so no one could ever find them.
-And then you can take them down after award.
+Note that for this method, the GSA may require that you have the prices posted on your website.

 ANNUAL ESCALATION